 If you plan to pass through another country to return to the UK, check the travel advice for the country you’re transiting.

 It is more important than ever to get travel insurance and check it provides sufficient cover.
 See the FCDO’s guidance on foreign travel insurance.

 St Helena, Ascension and Tristan da Cunha are British Overseas Territories.
-There is no formal British diplomatic representation on any of the islands and the local authorities deal with all requests for consular assistance.
-See Consular Assistance
+There is no formal British diplomatic representation on any of the islands and the local authorities deal with all requests for emergency assistance.
+See Emergency Assistance

-A good standard of medical care is available on Ascension Island, but it is limited and is not free to visitors.
+An adequate standard of medical care is available on Ascension Island, but it is limited and is not free to visitors.
 Medical evacuations are possible but expensive so medical insurance cover, including cover for COVID-19, is mandatory.
-An adequate standard of medical care is available on St Helena but costs can be high and medical evacuations depend on the schedule of the RMS St Helena.
-Medical treatment in Tristan da Cunha is not free and major treatment can be very expensive, especially if repatriation to Cape Town is needed.
+An adequate standard of medical care is available on St Helena but costs for major treatment can be high.
+Medical treatment on Tristan da Cunha is limited, not free and major treatment can be very expensive, especially if repatriation to Cape Town is needed.
 All visitors should carry health insurance to cover the costs of repatriation and medical treatment.
 See Health

 You can contact all the emergency services (fire, police, ambulance) in St Helena and Ascension by calling 999.